SunitRoy2703/Rough/README.md

 ## Overview

-This is an end-to-end example of movie review sentiment classification built with TensorFlow 2.0 (Keras API), and trained on IMDB dataset.
+This is an end-to-end example of movie review sentiment classification built with TensorFlow 2.0 (Keras API), and trained on [IMDB dataset](http://ai.stanford.edu/%7Eamaas/data/sentiment/) version 1.0.
 The demo app processes input movie review texts, and classifies its sentiment into negative (0) or positive (1).